admibrill/lingmo-wiki/docs/en/index.md

     details: The History of Lingmo OS.
 ---
 > [!IMPORTANT]
-> The entire Wiki is WIP, which means that it's incomplete and contains errors!
+> The entire Wiki is WIP (and you can see that some articles are not available), which means that it's incomplete and contains errors!
 >
 > Help us improve and expand this wiki by submitting a pull request in [the GitHub repository](https://github.com/LingmoOS/lingmo-wiki).